junobuild/docs/docs/guides/components/functions/call.md

 This is useful if you want to:

-- Fetch or modify data in other smart contracts
+- Fetch or modify data in other modules
 - Interact with standard canisters like ledger or governance
 - Trigger behavior on other dapps